arupa444/OCR-Using-YOLO/README.md

 ## 📄 License

-This project is licensed under the MIT License - feel free to use and modify.
+This project is licensed under the MIT License.
+Feel free to use and modify.